A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Abstract

 \section{Abstract}

-Stochastic Volatility (SV) models are widely used in the financial sector while Long Short-Term Memory (LSTM) models are successfully used in many large-scale industrial applications of Deep Learning.
-Our article combines these two methods in a non-trivial way and proposes a model, which we call the LSTM-SV model, to capture the dynamics of stochastic volatility.
-The proposed model overcomes the short-term memory problem in conventional SV models, is able to capture non-linear dependence in the latent volatility process, and often has a better out-of-sample forecast performance than SV models.
-These properties are illustrated through simulation study and applications to three financial time series datasets: The US stock market weekly index SP500, the Australian stock weekly index ASX200 and the Australian-US dollar daily exchange rates.
-Based on our analysis, we argue that there are significant differences in the underlying dynamics between the volatility process of the SP500 and ASX200 datasets and that of the exchange rate dataset.
-For the stock index data, there is strong evidence of long-term memory and non-linear dependence in the volatility process, while this is not the case for the exchange rates.
+The Stochastic Volatility (SV) model and its variants are widely used in the financial sector while recurrent neural network (RNN) models are successfully used in many large-scale industrial applications of Deep Learning.
+Our article combines these two methods in a non-trivial way and proposes a model, which we call the Statistical Recurrent Stochastic Volatility (SR-SV) model, to capture the dynamics of stochastic volatility.
+The proposed model is able to capture complex volatility effects (e.g., non-linearity and long-memory auto-dependence) overlooked by the conventional SV models, is statistically interpretable and has an impressive out-of-sample forecast performance.
+These properties are carefully discussed and illustrated through extensive simulation studies and applications to five international stock index datasets: The German stock index DAX30, the Hong Kong stock index HSI50, the France market index CAC40, the US stock market index SP500 and the Canada market index TSX250.
 An user-friendly software package together with the examples reported in the paper are available at \url{https://github.com/vbayeslab}.